 The first step to becoming a Teen Volunteer is to join our Teen Advisory Group.
-This group meets once a month on the third Monday of the month from 4:30 – 5:30 PM.
-This group helps plan library events (both for teens and younger children), talks about books, movies and more, all while snacking and chatting.
+This group meets one Monday a month.
+Teens receive one hour of community service for every meeting attended.
+The next meeting is Monday, December 21 at 4:30 PM.
+However, TAG meeting will be moving to Mondays at 7 PM in January.
+The Teen Advisory Group helps plan library events (both for teens and younger children), talks about books, movies and more, all while snacking and chatting.
 TAG Members have the ability to sign up for other volunteer opportunities as they occur.
 This might be cleaning books or shelves, helping to prepare for children’s programs, decorating the room for a season or holiday, or anything else that comes up.

-Are you interested in volunteering, but you cannot make the TAG Meetings?
-We have the ability to take on more volunteers and offer more hours in the summer months.
+If you are unable to attend TAG meetings, we have the ability to offer more hours in the summer.
 Applications for summer volunteering are accepted the first 2 weeks in May.
 More information will be available about this program closer to May.
 A parent must sign the Teen Volunteer's application form to give permission for the young person's service in the library.